top of page

 ‘Tackling Tables’ is the main method we use to practise our multiplication and division facts in school (from Year 2 to Year 6) with a great deal of enthusiasm!
 We practise with a series of colour coded cards:- Blue Phase - 2x, 5x, 10x tables, Green Phase -3x, 4x, 6x, 11x tables and Red Phase -7x, 8x, 9x, 12x tables.
 This is a fun and engaging way of improving our fluency and the weekly tests are a challenge against the clock!
 This work in school is supported by practice at home using our home packs.
 Our Friday Celebration Assembly gives the children the opportunity to share their successes – whether that is a pupil in Year 2 achieving their first certificate to take home or some of our older pupils challenging themselves with factors, fractions and decimals!
 This approach is supplemented with the use of technology.

-If you would like to know any further information about our teaching and learning of Maths, please do get in touch via email:- office@steeplemorden.cambs.sch.uk and we would be happy to help.
+If you would like to know any further information about our teaching and learning of Maths, please contact us.

 bottom of page